Life Insurance for Family Needs

 For many consumers, life insurance is intended to maintain their beneficiaries’ lifestyles upon the death.
 Basic principles of insurance suggest that we should be looking at catastrophic financial loss.
 Combining these two points means that we should look at what financial aspect is lost in the event of a family member’s premature death – and for many of us that is our income.

 Our income or our paycheque drives our lifestyles and our standard of living.
 Upon death, that paycheque is lost.
-Therefore if we use life insurance to create a new paycheque then our beneficiaries should be able to continue to live at their current lifestyle and neither become rich nor have to lower their lifestyle.
-Mortgages and other debt are not financial losses, they’re simply part of the lifestyle covered by income so we don’t generally treat them seperately.
+If we treat life insurance as a replacement yearly paycheque instead of a lump sum, then we can use it to solve our standard of living problem upon our death.
+(Mortgages and other debt are not financial losses, they’re simply part of the lifestyle covered by income so we don’t generally treat them seperately.)